i-krishna/Business-Analytics/Statistics-for-Data-Science/Readme.md

+# Optimizing Claim Management with Descriptive Statistics by Krishna Damarla

 **Descriptive Statistics: Definition and Examples**

 Descriptive statistics is a method focused on summarizing and structuring data in formats that are straightforward and easily understandable / accessible, such as tables, graphs, numerical reports.
 This approach typically encompasses calculations of the mean (average), median (middle value), mode (most common value), as well as indicators of data spread like the range and standard deviation (Anderson et al., 2020).